Ideals, bands and direct sum decompositions in mixed lattice vector spaces: Ideals and bands in a mixed lattice vector space

 \blue{We do not know if the preceding theorem can be stated for regular specific ideals in general.
-However, in many cases, a mixed lattice space is also a lattice with respect to one (or both) partial orderings, and in this case we obtain stronger results as all the lattice-theoretic results are available to us.
+However, in many cases, a mixed lattice space is also a lattice with respect to one (or both) partial orderings.
+In this case, we obtain stronger results as all the lattice-theoretic tools are available to us.
 We will now briefly consider this situation.
 To avoid any confusion, we need to fix some terminology.
 If $(V,\sleq)$ is a vector lattice then we will say that $V$ is a $(\sleq)$-\emph{lattice}.
-If $A$ is a specific ideal of a mixed lattice space $(V,\leq ,\sleq)$ in the mixed lattice sense, then $A$ is called a \emph{specific mixed lattice ideal}.
 If $(V,\sleq)$ is a vector lattice and $A$ is a lattice ideal in $(V,\sleq)$, then $A$ is called a $(\sleq)$-\emph{lattice ideal}.
 We also denote the absolute value and the positive and negative parts of an element $x$ with respect to $\sleq$ by $\spec |x|$, $\spec (x^+)$ and $\spec (x^-)$, respectively.}

-\blue{\begin{thm} If $V$ is a mixed lattice space such that $(V,\sleq)$ is a vector lattice then $A$ is a regular specific mixed lattice ideal in $V$ if and only if $A$ is a $(\sleq)$-lattice ideal of $(V,\sleq)$. \end{thm}}
+\blue{\begin{thm} If $V$ is a mixed lattice space such that $(V,\sleq)$ is a vector lattice then $A$ is a regular specific ideal in $V$ if and only if $A$ is a $(\sleq)$-lattice ideal of $(V,\sleq)$. \end{thm}}